yindia/inspektor-gadget/gadgets/trace_http/README.md

 # trace_http

-The trace_http gadget monitors HTTP and HTTPS traffic at the application layer, capturing requests and responses along with their metadata.
+The trace_http gadget monitors TCP connections on HTTP and HTTPS ports (80, 443, 8080, 8443), tracking connection latency and basic metadata.
+This is a simplified version that focuses on connection-level monitoring rather than deep packet inspection.

 ## Getting Started